Watch: Sustainable fuel – a low-carbon solution for aviation

 “It's important to look at the history of the aviation business to try and think about this.
 This is a business that's grown over the 20th century from nothing to really very significant scale.
 And it's a business that in the process has fostered change,” Hone said.
 “We've got to imagine that happening in this transition as well.
 Now, there's a little bit of a chicken-and-egg thing here, but so who's going to step out and make the big order for new fuels?
 Or who's going to step out and build facilities that manufacture new fuels and offer them into the market?”

-Watch: Turning to nature to tackle emissions
+Watch: Turning to Nature to Tackle Emissions

-The COVID-19 pandemic has created unprecedented disruptions in global aviation.
-But as signs of recovery take hold, the industry finds itself still facing the challenge of reducing carbon emissions and meeting the growing consumer demand for airlines to reduce their environmental impact.
 Nature-based projects, like planting trees and protecting forests, offer the best way for the aviation industry to reduce its carbon impact today and at scale, though cutting-edge solutions such as facilities that scrub CO2 directly out of the atmosphere hold great promise longer-term, according to Shell’s top climate adviser.

 Questions?
 Need more information?
 Contact us.